 Skip to Main Content

-Cases of questionable or predatory practices
+Questionable or predatory practices

 When you submit your article to a journal, make sure that you are not dealing with a questionable or predatory publisher.
 Questionable and predatory publishers abuse the open access model by collecting Article Processing Charges without providing proper editorial and peer-review services.
 You can often recognize predatory publishers by their aggressive marketing strategies and spam emails.
 Yet predatory journals may look legitimate at first sight.